Seller Payouts

 }

-You can do the above for multiple Seller Orders, so that you can payout multiple Vendors in a given Payout.
+You can do the above for multiple Seller Orders, so that you can payout multiple Sellers in a given Payout.
 You'd just have to run the above mutation again for all the other Seller Orders, using their respective IDs.

 In order to create a draft Payout, we run the payoutCreate